Preparing your road trip and wondering what driving in Portugal is like?

 You can watch the video again and see that it is not that difficult.
 Just take your time.

 Dangers when driving in Portugal

-Compared to other countries where I have traveled, it felt like there were a lot less dangers on the road - so wild or farm animals wandering free, very little one lane roads...
+Compared to other countries where I have traveled, it felt like there were a lot less dangers on the road - no wild or farm animals wandering free, very few one-lane roads...

 There are 3 main dangers to be aware of when driving in Portugal:

-- The Scenery - sometimes the road is s beautiful that you are distracted.
+- The Scenery - sometimes the road is so beautiful that you are distracted.
 Better to stop!

 - Idiots and speed lovers... well they are everywhere.
 Can't do anything about it